TMG-nl/sherman/README.md

 Specific features may have additional dependencies:
 - To use the minify or jslint features, you should have Java installed.
 - To use the hogan feature, you should have Node.js installed.
+- To use the less feature, you should have Node.js and the less NPM package installed.

 ## How do I use it?